-Ethiopian Pilot Had Problems With Boeing 737 Max 8 Flight Controls — He Wasn't Alone
+FAA Grounds Boeing 737 Max Planes In U.S., Pending Investigation

 The problem presents "a potential for repeated nose-down trim commands," the directive states, noting, "This condition, if not addressed, could cause the flight crew to have difficulty controlling the airplane" and possibly resulting in a crash.

 The investigation into the Ethiopian crash is still in its early stages, and experts have warned against drawing conclusions, despite similarities between the two deadly disasters.
-The Ethiopian Airlines plane's digital flight data recorder and cockpit voice recorder were recovered on Monday; GebreMariam said they will be sent overseas for analysis, likely to either the U.S. or a country in Europe.
+The Ethiopian Airlines plane's digital flight data recorder and cockpit voice recorder were recovered Monday, and GebreMariam said they will be sent overseas for analysis, likely to either the U.S. or a European country.